-The following chapters, articles and/or other short contributions were recently published by LDRN members:
+The following chapters, articles and/or other contributions were recently published by LDRN members:

-LDRN members are welcome to announce their latest publications via this monthly list – please send references to the Editor by the final Monday of the month.
+LDRN members are welcome to announce their latest publications via this monthly list – please send references and links to the Editor by the final Monday of the month.

 Preference goes to publications released in the past month over earlier ones.